JGeek00/crowdsec-monitor-api/API.md

 ```

 **Notes:**
+- Works for both API-managed and CrowdSec-managed blocklists (resolved by ID automatically)
 - Returns IPs ordered by `id` ascending
 - Use `unpaged=true` with caution on large blocklists — some have 40 000+ entries